Circular dichroism as a probe for topology in three-dimensional semimetals: Formalism

 which immediately leads to

-The above equation is a 3D integral in general.
-But it can be reduced to a surface integral for simple and multi-weyl semimetals that hold a generic dispersion $E\sim k^N (N=1,2,3)$.
-This is better understood if we move to radial coordinates and note $E_{10}(k,\theta,\phi)=E(k)$, which gives us $dE_{10}=\partial_k E \,dk= v_{10}\,dk$ so that k-integral can be trivially integrated.
-With this prescription, the first term can be reduced as follows
+Eq.~\eqref{eqapp} involves a 3D integral in general, but it can be reduced to a surface integral for isotropic systems.
+This is better understood if we switch to the spherical polar coordinates ($k, \theta, \phi$), and consider the case of an isotropic system, such that generically the dispersion $E_{10}$ is a function of $k$ only (i.e., with no dependence on the angular coordinates).
+This implies that $\mathbf v_{10} = \frac{1}{\hbar} \frac{d E_{10}} {dk}\, {\mathbf{ \hat k}}$.
+With this prescription, the first term on the RHS of Eq.~\eqref{eqapp} can be reduced to